 The Myers Briggs Type Indicator (MBTI) is a self-assessment tool that can help you learn more effective study strategies, figure out which working conditions allow you to thrive, and discover more about how you and others tick.
-Career Services Office offers the MBTI twice per year to learn more about personality types.
+The Career Development Center offers the MBTI twice per year to learn more about personality types.

 Part of career planning is identifying preferences and decision-making factors.
 These exercises will not answer all your questions about your career path, but are important in assessing your future career and future happiness.
 With this information, you can better determine and articulate the type of employment that is likely to suit you best.
 Speak with your counselor if you have any questions.

 (1) Reality Factors: Determine your skills and abilities.